-E-bike was likely cause of Cambridge fire that killed woman and children
+E-bike was likely cause of Cambridge fire that killed mother and two children

 - Published

-An e-bike was the most probable cause of a fire that killed a woman and two children, investigators said.
+An e-bike was the most probable cause of a fire that killed a mother and her two children, investigators said.

 Gemma Germeney, 31, died at the scene on Sackville Close in King's Hedges, Cambridge, on Friday.